 Customer Service and Reviews

-Rodo has a B+ rating with the Better Business Bureau.
-Because the company exited its beta in 2019, there aren’t a lot of customer service reviews to draw upon yet.
-However, so far, customers have rated the company’s mobile apps with four out of five stars in the Apple App Store and 3.7 out of five stars in the Google Play store.
+Rodo has an B+ rating with the Better Business Bureau.
+But it has a 3.08 out of five-star rating out of 25 reviews.
+Customers have rated the company’s mobile apps with four out of five stars in the Apple App Store and 3.5 out of five stars in the Google Play store.

 Alternatives to Rodo